halfik/elegant/docs/model/Mapper.md

 Please notice that in example DbMapper allows you to read data from one database and then save that data to another database (Example 1)

+It is possible to read records with all their related data and save them to other database.
+Database mapper allow this kind of operation, but this operation is limited.
+This kind of migrations will copy all data, including autoincrementing files.
+So if you will try copy record with id=1 to the second database where you already have record with id=1 - it will fail.
+Basic example of this kind of data migrations: Example 2

 ## Examples